dv-flow/dv-flow.github.io/docs/userguide/tasks.rst

 Specifying the Base Task
 ------------------------
 Each defined task has a unique identity.
-Typically, though, the required behavior is very similar to an existing task.
+Typically, though, the required behavior is very similar to that of an existing task.
 As a consequence, it is very common to define a task in terms of another.
 This is done via the `uses` clause.